mzivic7/endcord/configuration.md

 - `only_one_open_server = False`
     Force only one open server at a time in tree.
 When one is opened other is closed, excluding DMs.
 - `assist_skip_app_command = False`
     Skip assist for app_name when typing app command.
-Instead show all app commands and insert app_name with selected command.
+Instead, show all app commands and insert app_name with selected command.
 - `assist_limit = 50`
     Maximum number of results when showing assist.
 - `assist_score_cutoff = 15`